By Jun P. Espina | Last updated on March 26th, 2021 at 06:26 pm

-Most Christian missionaries in many countries believed a common stopper or worldview noise somehow barred Gospel preaching.
-1 What is it?
-At the surface, it means miscommunication, or a preconceived notion of deity.
-Or culture used by a tribe or class of people in opposing, rejecting or ignoring the message of the Christian Gospel.
-Many hold the story of the death, resurrection and ascension of Christ, for example, as just similar to their myths and fables except in few angles.
+Most Christian missionaries in many countries believed a common stopper or worldview noise somehow barred Gospel preaching.1 What is it?
+On the surface, it means miscommunication or a preconceived notion of deity.
+Or a culture practiced by a tribe or class of people in opposing, rejecting, or ignoring the message of the Christian Gospel.
+Many hold the story of the death, resurrection, and ascension of Christ, for example, as just similar to their myths and fables except in few angles.
 Preaching Christ thus requires the preacher to understand the varying obstacles or worldview noises present in most gospel opportunities.

 Every non-Christian or non-biblical religious teaching and practice is in a way a worldview noise.
 The Mary worship of the Catholics, for example, or the Seventh-day Adventism’s salvation by perfect obedience to the Ten Commandments is a gospel-obstacle.
 We need to puzzle it out first if we want our Christian message to bear fruit.

 The conversion to Christianity of the Mouk people in Papua, New Guinea, by the white missionaries, has been commented negatively by non-Christians over the Internet.
 Says one commenter that it was but the destruction of the Mouk’s primitive culture.
 The one who was defending such a mission work, however, wrote about the difference now that the Missionaries converted the Mouks.
 He also wrote about the erstwhile cultural and religious practices of the Mouks.

 Here is one commentary on the Mouk’s faith system:

 I watched this documentary of the Mouks’ conversion.
 They danced for two hours and a half after learning about Jesus and His forgiveness.
 There was regular preaching for over two months before they received the Lord.
 My observation was that the white preachers addressed adequately their “worldview noise”.